jrsmile/ffxiv-scapy-layer/README.md

 pip install scapy

-start scapy in the folder where ffxiv.px is present.
+start scapy in the folder where ffxiv.py is present.

 on the scapy command prompt enter the following: